stefan-it/hmByT5/README.md

 # **New**: Logbook

 * 10.05.2022: Finalizing datasets and languages for small benchmark.
+We also performed experiments using the proposed `mean_noise_span_length=20` from the ByT5 paper.
+On English AjMC dataset we can see a performance boost when using a length of 20.
 * 29.04.2022: Training of first [Multilingual model](https://huggingface.co/stefan-it/byt5-small-historic-multilingual-flax)
               crashed after 11 days with 560k steps trained.
 We will perform evaluations with this model now.
 * 25.04.2022: Experiments with continued pretraining are completed.
 It turns out, that the strategy worked for